Solunarias/Exercise-02b-Bullets-And-Asteroids/README.md

 Exercise for MSCH-C220

 A user-controlled ship for a space-shooter game.
 Recently added the ability to shoot at asteroids.
+In its current form is sort of like Skeet Shooting.
 Created in Unity.

 ## Implementation